 By listening to the myths don’t be afraid to introduce animation into your marketing strategy!
-You might miss out something which is a truly exciting and can engage your audience.
+You might miss out on something which is truly exciting and can engage your audience.

 Animated videos are childish

 ‘Cartoon’- this is the first word when animation strikes one’s mind.
 An animated video need not be cartoony/funny/kiddy.
-Animated video provides you a wide variety of graphics which can see in every single piece of video content nowadays whether live action or animation.
+Animated video provides you with a wide variety of graphics that can see in every single piece of video content nowadays whether live-action or animation.

 Animated videos are too expensive